What does “akachan” mean in Japanese?

 - wa – は : a binding particle working as a case marker or topic marker.
 In the example, this works after “kanojo no akachan” to make the subject in the sentence.

 - totemo – とても : an adverb of degree meaning ‘very’, ‘much’, or such in Japanese.
-In the example, this works before “kawaii” to emphasize it with adding the meaning of ‘very’.
+In the example, this works before “kawaii” to emphasize its meaning.

 - kawaii – 可愛い (かわいい) : an i-adjective meaning ‘cute’ in Japanese.